Eyelid Surgery in Washington, D.C.

 How Eyelid Surgery (Blepharoplasty) is Performed

-During blepharoplasty, the excess skin, muscle, and any protruding fat are removed.
+During blepharoplasty, the excess skin, muscle, and protruding fat are removed.
 The resulting scar on the upper eyelid usually is hidden in the crease formed when the eyelid opens.
 The extension of the scar to the side is also hidden.
 Two approaches are used on the lower lid.
 One involves making the incision just under the lower lashes leaving an inconspicuous scar.
 Another approach is called a transconjunctival blepharoplasty.
 This procedure is limited to the removal of excess fat only.
 The incisions are made from the inside of the lower lid avoiding any external scar.
 Laser resurfacing is ideal for smoothing out any remaining fine wrinkles in the lower eyelid and “crow’s feet” area.

 After surgery, the eyelids will be bruised and swollen.
 If both upper and lower lid procedures are preferred at the same time, it may be difficult to see until some of the swelling dissipates in two or three days.
 Permanent alterations in visual acuity are extremely rare.
 Some patients may have difficulty closing their eyes completely or may notice changes in their lower lid position, but these problems are usually temporary.
 Sutures will be removed within three to five days after surgery and you may shower then.
-You may resume light exercise one week after surgery and include more strenuous exercise two weeks after surgery.
+In general, patients may resume light exercise one week after surgery and include more strenuous exercise two weeks after surgery.
 Bruising generally disappears within 10 to 14 days after a blepharoplasty.